-Tivus is an entertainment technology services company offering ad-supported, revenue sharing IPTV and wireless internet solutions to the hotel/hospitality industry; IP-based networks, onsite hardware & software, and/or a centralized network operations center (NOC) deliver programming and targeted advertising through proprietary hardware and software feed by satellite and/or fiber connections.
+Tivus is an entertainment technology services company offering ad-supported, revenue sharing IPTV and wireless Internet solutions to the hotel/hospitality industry; IP-based networks, and onsite hardware and software.
+Tivus is also planning to build a centralized network operations center ("NOC") to deliver programming and targeted advertising through proprietary hardware and software feeds by satellite and/or fiber connections.